yyu-k/udemy_seoblog/README.md

 8. Avoiding nested then(), instead preferring to check if multiple promises are resolved
 9. React documentation provides that "You might be tempted to use an item’s index in the array as its key.
 In fact, that’s what React will use if you don’t specify a key at all.
 But the order in which you render items will change over time if an item is inserted, deleted, or if the array gets reordered.
 Index as a key often leads to subtle and confusing bugs." - this advice did not seem to be heeded by the course author.
 Index occasionally changed (e.g. to the _id provided by mongodb) for this reason but this was not consistently done.
 10. Added ImageOrNone component to display a NO IMAGE image where there is none to display for experimentation purpose
-11. Ignored comment box component, since there is no free disqus plan available anymore and there is not much learning value to digging up a free embedding solution.
-It should not be difficult to write a simple one - instead of fetch blog contents fetch comments instead, using the slug to identify which comments should be on which page.
+11. Wrote my own simple comment component, since there is no free disqus plan available anymore and there is not much learning value to digging up a free embedding solution.

 <h3>Random issues fixed</h3>
 1. Lodash merge will merge arrays instead of reassign the variable - this creates a problem when updating tags/categories of blogs, where additions will work but not removals.
 Changed to lodash assign.